Remote’s guide to employing in Singapore.

 As per the employment act in Singapore, either party can give the other a notice to terminate the contract of employment.
 In the event of a termination of a local employee, the employee’s salary must be paid on the last day of employment.

 In case the employee resigns without notice and no notice period is served, the employee’s salary for the period he or she worked must be settled within 7 days of the last day of employment.
 In case of termination due to misconduct, the employee’s salary must be settled on the last day of employment.
 However, if this is not possible, the employee must be paid within 3 business days.

 The statutory notice period in Singapore depends on the duration of employment.

-In Singapore, the probation period is not mandatory, but common practice is 3-6 months.
+In Singapore, probation periods are not mandatory, but common practice is from three to six months.